 Each year, increasing numbers of individuals are added to organ wait lists worldwide.
 This is met with an ongoing shortage of donor organs, in part, limited by preservation technologies.
 A human heart can currently be stored for 6 hours before significant tissue damage results in a non-viable organ.
 QGEM aims to use antifreeze proteins (AFPs), natural proteins that enable certain organisms to survive in sub-zero climates, to rectify this limitation.
 We have engineered two classes of AFPs focused on improving protein function and stability, respectively.
 Our primary objective has been the development of an anchoring system to increase local concentration of AFPs by attachment to a self-assembling scaffold.
 This system increases the probability of favorable interaction with ice surfaces thereby improving AFP activity.
-Our secondary project structurally modified an AFP, enabling the protein to withstand a more diverse chemical environment.
+Our secondary project structurally modifies an AFP, enabling the protein to withstand a more diverse chemical environment.
 This increases potential industrial applications in food and energy sectors.

 Found across all domains of life, inteins are protein elements capable of autocatalytic splicing.
 This phenomenon, termed protein splicing, allows inteins to be a point of control in forming mature and functional protein products.
 Current genetic circuits are limited by transcriptional lag, rendering them limited in applications which require fidelity and responsiveness.
-Inteins represent an innovative solution to improving the sensitivity of biosensors and synthetic circuits, circumventing this lag and controlling the output of the circuit at the protein level.
+Inteins represent an innovative solution to improving the sensitivity of biosensors and synthetic circuits circumventing this lag and controlling the output of the circuit at the protein level.
 Here, we have created an intein toolkit, designed to introduce and facilitate the use of inteins in future iGEM projects.
 We have engineered several inducible intein switches capable of being activated by common environmental triggers as well as small molecules.
-To showcase the utility of inteins, we have also developed an intein-based system to tackle mitochondrial disease by allotropically expressing and transporting mitochondrial proteins using inteins.
+To showcase the utility of inteins, we have also developed an intein based system to tackle mitochondria disease by allotropically expressing and transporting mitochondria proteins using inteins.

 Malarial mosquitoes are developing resistance to key insecticides and drugs, and are becoming diurnal to avoid treated mosquito nets.
 Recent studies have shown that the African mosquito uses human foot odour to locate its host, a trait that is enhanced when the insect is carrying malaria.
-We planned to combine a carboxylic acid reductase with an acetyl transferase in order to create E. coli capable of converting a major component of foot odour (isovaleric acid) into banana odour (isoamyl ester).
+We plan to combine a carboxylic acid reductase and an acetyl transferase, in order to create E. coli capable of converting a major component of foot odour (isovaleric acid) into banana smell (isoamyl ester).
 This could have both commercial and humanitarian applications.
 Our second goal is to deliberately synthesize mosquito attractants inside traps.
 Recent research has shown that a mixture of CO2 and foot odour volatiles can be more attractive than a human.
 We have chosen indole as our first attractant, a compound naturally found in human sweat.
 We hope our project will show that bioremediation and biosynthesis techniques have applications in mosquito control.

-This year, Queen’s iGEM team used flagella to host heterologous proteins that result in thousands of useful enzymes organized in an extensive scaffold, with the benefits of extracellular synthesis, degradation, and arrangement.
-The fliC (flagellin) protein is known to spontaneously polymerize to form the length of flagella in E.coli.
+This year, Queen’s iGEM team is using flagella to host heterologous proteins that will result in thousands of useful enzymes organized in an extensive scaffold, with the benefits of extracellular synthesis, degradation and arrangement.
+The fliC (flagellin) protein is known to spontaneously polymerizes to form the length of flagella in E.coli.
 By replacing the variable D3 domain of the fliC protein with proteins for binding, degradation, adhesion, and synthesis, we can increase the efficiency of bioremediation and biosynthesis, and facilitate the collection of products in situ or ex situ.
 This year we will also introduce dance as a presentation form and part of our human practices project.
 Known as SynthetiQ, we will be the first group ever to use dance to replace powerpoint slides at a research conference.

 Naphthalene is a pollutant produced by oil sands operations.
 The Queen's team has engineered the nematode worm C. elegans into a toolkit for dealing with this compound in the soil.
 We have produced constructs with GPCRs from M. musculus, R. norvegicus, and H. sapiens intended to enhance the worm's ability to chemotax toward naphthalene.
-We worked on a field bioassay based on fluorescent proteins that indicates the presence of naphthalene in a soil sample.
+We are working on a field bioassay based on fluorescent proteins that will indicate the presence of naphthalene in a soil sample.
 The goal is to have a population of green fluorescent worms chemotaxing toward and a population of red fluorescent worms chemotaxing away from the napthalene in the soil sample.
 Finally, we have biobricked the P. putida gene nahD, which encodes a degradative enzyme as part of a naphthalene catabolic pathway.
 The nahD gene encodes the enzyme 2-hydroxychromene-2-carboxylic acid isomerase, which catalyzes the fourth step in the catabolic pathway.

 Engineering C. elegans for a powerful iGEM toolkit for multicellular organism projects